sockjs/sockjs-erlang/README.md

 Currently this is somewhat limited:

 * Requires Misultin
-* Supports WebSockets via Misultin (so no hybi-10!)
 * A couple of header-based things haven't been ported from the node server
 * Hasn't been tested much
 * Hasn't been performance-tested at all